 Utility Availability

 Evidence that public water, sewer, electric, gas, telephone, internet, and cable services are at project sites or will be available during the construction or rehabilitation period must be provided.
-Acceptable evidence of utility availability may include a letter from the Development Team’s civil engineer, the utility company providing the service, a responsible local official, or, for existing buildings, copies of recent utility bills.
-Alternatively, the applicant may provide a certification in the form provided in the Application Submission Package.
+Acceptable evidence of utility availability may include a letter from the Development Team’s civil engineer, a will-serve letter from the utility company providing the service, a responsible local official, or, for existing buildings, copies of recent utility bills.

 Zoning